Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 ST CYPRIAN'S GRAMMAR SCHOOL

-St Cyprian's Grammar School (established 2009) enquiries: +27- (0)76-666-3535).
-See http://stcyprians.itgo.com/whats_new.html In a sense this is not a ‘new’ school, but rather an old one brought to new birth, in a relevant and modern form.
-St Cyprian's nurtured a family of educational organisations in the past, including the Grammar School, St Michael's, Perseverance and Gore Browne.
-In 2008-9 the Cathedral keyed into Archbishop Emeritus Ndungane’s vision of a “Restoration of Historic Schools Project”.
-We opened with 83 students on 21 January.
+St Cyprian's nurtured a family of educational institutions in the past, including a boys' Grammar School, St Michael's, Perseverance and Gore Browne.
+Following our centenary, the Cathedral took seriously Archbishop Emeritus Ndungane’s vision of a “Restoration of Historic Schools Project” and in 2009 re-opened the St Cyprian's Grammar School.
+Tel 053-8315066; Fax 0867509960.
+P.O.
+Box 10139, Beaconsfield 8315.
+See http://stcyprians.itgo.com/whats_new.html for email and other details.
+We opened with 83 students (Grades 1-12) on 21 January 2009.
 The dedication took place on the Cathedral's Dedication Festival, 13 May 2009.
+St Cyprian's Grammar School has been growing ever since.

 [1] Cochrane, J. 1987.
 Servants of power: the role of English-speaking Churches, 1903-1930.
 Johannesburg: Ravan Press, p 39.